 This is part 3 of my article, this week, about working at the Daughters of the American Revolution (DAR) in Washington, DC.

-In the following months, I took all my breaks, lunch time, and many bathroom trips via the Library to research, also went to the Library on the weekend.
+In the following months, I took all my breaks, lunchtime, and many bathroom trips via the Library to research also went to the Library on the weekend.
 I think some of the Library staff must have wondered about seeing me all the time.
-And my bosses, well they must have known, and wondered why I was doing so much xeroxing.
-At this time, I was working on the same line as my mother, but I discovered another Revolutionary War patriot, and decided to use him, and his name was added into the book, DAR Patriot Index, a three volumes set of books, which lists the patriots that the DAR members have used.
+And my bosses, well they must have known and wondered why I was doing so much xeroxing.
+At this time, I was working on the same line as my mother, but I discovered another Revolutionary War patriot and decided to use him, and his name was added into the book, DAR Patriot Index, a three-volume set of books, which lists the patriots that the DAR members have used.
 Because of my connections, all my paperwork went through the channels rather quickly.
 I decided to join the same chapter my mother belonged to in Connecticut.
 Those members were thrilled to have a new member and when some of them visited the DAR, I got to meet them.
 However, when I moved, I dropped my membership.
 If I remember correctly, the chapter was disbanding, as did the one where I now live.
-Unfortunately that has happened to many chapters.
+Unfortunately, that has happened to many chapters.